ElsitaK/Running_Wild/README.md

 - "RunScript.ParseMultipleSubmissions.R": extracts longitude, latitude and datetime from the 'activities' folder containing sample gpx files for further visualization and map creation

 # Map Visualization
 The folder "map_of_users" includes html, css and javascript code (using D3.js) to map the locations of each user submitted route.
-It runs a timer to add a point for each route based on the time the race was run.
+It runs a timer to add a point on the map for each route based on the time the race was run.

 # Required Packages
 R packages: